College of Science, University of Tehran

 College of Science is one of the University of Tehran's colleges.
 It is one of the oldest postgraduate centers in Iran, which was established in 1934 under the name of College of Science.
-It also called Science Campus.
+It is also called Science Campus.
 At present, the College of Science is the largest university unit among all Iranian colleges where basic science research is conducted.
-The College of Science has five schools and students study at the undergraduate, graduate and doctoral levels there.
+The College of Science has five schools and students study at the undergraduate, graduate, and doctoral levels there.
 The main College of Science building is located in the central campus of the University of Tehran, Tehran, Iran.
 The college has 2600 students and 130 faculty members.